- Home

 If infections become severe or keep returning

-Chest pain, pus-filled skin infections, or persistent vomiting and diarrhoea are signs of serious infection.
+Pus-filled skin infections, or persistent vomiting and diarrhoea are signs of serious infection.
 Frequent bacterial infections may also indicate a weakened immune system, and it’s best to consult a doctor for proper treatment.

 This guide does not replace professional care.
 Consult a doctor to manage your symptoms.
 In emergencies, call 000 or visit a hospital immediately.
 The content is research-backed & medically reviewed by Dr Vishnu Gopalan, Co-Founder & Chief Medical Officer at Hola.

-Symptoms of Bacterial infections
+Symptoms of bacterial infections

 - Flu-like symptoms: Fever, fatigue, chills, and excessive sweating.